Industrial Pipe and Wood Shelves – Tips and Tricks

 We recently finished Ross’s man cave – a project that had lingered for months, but is finally complete!
 These DIY pipe and wood shelves were the biggest undertaking in the room, but also the thing that made it AWESOME!

-Several versions of these shelves have been done before by talented DIY bloggers, so rather than rehash the same tutorials, we wanted to direct you to the couple that we found most helpful and provide you with some additional tips and tricks along the way.
-If you're looking to make some shelves like these be sure to pin this post to refer back to during the process - you won't regret it!!
+Several versions of these shelves have been done before by talented DIY bloggers, so rather than rehash the same tutorials, we wanted to direct you to the couple that we found most helpful and provide you with some additional tips and tricks along the way:

 Ross sketched out a design for the shelves and made a number of careful measurements before he got started.
 Here’s his tips:

-1. Dedicate a good amount of time to the design phase before you get started - think about how you are trying to use the space and how you’ll space out the shelving and supports (e.g., do you want a desk to be a certain height?
-Are you trying to fit certain storage pieces between the shelves?)
+Dedicate a good amount of time to the design phase before you get started.
+Think about how you are trying to use the space and how you’ll space out the shelving and supports.
+Do you want a desk to be a certain height?
+Are you trying to fit certain storage pieces between the shelves?

 - The room has very high ceilings so I intentionally built the shelves higher than an average person can reach so that they didn’t look dwarfed by the height of the ceiling.

-3. I didn't realize how expensive galvanized metal fittings were until I started adding up the number of flanges, elbows, and tees I needed for my project.
-I ended up buying them online from Hardware World as opposed to my local hardware store.
+Galvanized metal fittings can be expensive once you start adding up the number of flanges, elbows, and tees needed for the project.
+Try buying them online from Hardware World as opposed to your local hardware store.
 I saved ~$50 by doing this… and since there are some standard sizes to all of these pieces you’re guaranteed that it will fit anything you buy at your local store.
 I purchased all of the pipe lengths locally.

 If you happen to have reclaimed wood, awesome!
 If not you can make it.
 Just expect to burn some calories doing so.
 After figuring out the type of wood he wanted to use, Ross spent an afternoon banging on the wood in the garage with a hammer and other random tools before staining and sealing it.

-2. I mostly followed this wood distressing tutorial from Young House Love.
+I mostly followed this wood distressing tutorial from Young House Love.
 I used a combo of hammers, nails, paint can openers, and screw drivers to give it some character.
-I recommend hammering in the long edges of the boards as well to give them some character.
+Try hammering in the long edges of the boards as well to give them some character.
 If it’s too square it will not look genuine.

 You’ll definitely need an extra set of hands to help with the assembly.
 Thankfully Ross’s dad was able to help one weekend while he was in town!

 So what do you think, are you up for the challenge of making your own?
-A big thanks to Ross for typing up all these tips.
-Maybe he needs to become a regular contributor to Design Improvised. ;)
+A big thanks to Ross for typing up all these tips!